-Drills - A drill consists of two days of training per month.
-You'll earn pay for your two days a month of training, plus 15 days of annual tour and compensation for any additional days you choose to put in.
-Your pay will also be adjusted automatically for cost-of-living increases.
-You'll also get pay increases for every two years of accumulated service and additional pay for special duty.
-To calculate your drill pay, visit the Drill Calculator.
+Drills -- A drill consists of two days of training per month.
+You'll earn pay for your two days a month of training, plus 15 days of annual tour and compensation for any additional days you put in.
+Your pay also will be adjusted automatically for cost-of-living increases.
+You'll get pay increases for every two years of accumulated service and additional pay for special duty.
+To calculate your drill pay, visit the drill calculator.

-Annual Training - With the increased reliance on the Reserve, more units are training in other countries and performing vital and exciting missions.
+Annual training -- With the increased reliance on the Reserve, more units are training in other countries and performing vital and exciting missions.
 Annual training is held for 15 days per year.
-Also there may be opportunities to apply for additional training days in which to participate in exercises or further skills training.
+There also may be opportunities to apply for additional training days in which to participate in exercises or further skills training.

-Travel - As a member of the Reserve you will have the opportunity to travel both on duty and off.
-You can take advantage of free travel on military space available flights within the continental United States, Alaska, Hawaii, Puerto Rico and Guam.
-For more on military travel options and benefits, see the Travel Center.
+Travel -- As a member of the Reserve, you will have the opportunity to travel both on and off duty.
+You can take advantage of free travel on military space-available flights within the continental United States, Alaska, Hawaii, Puerto Rico and Guam.
+For more on military travel options and benefits, see the travel center.

-Life Insurance, Medical Care, Re-Employment Rights - The Army Reserve provides comprehensive medical care while on duty.
-You are eligible for low-cost Serviceman's Group Life Insurance.
-You will also enjoy job security, with re-employment rights that enable you to return to your civilian job after being ordered to active duty for training or during a national emergency.
-For more on these and other benefits, visit the Reserve Help Pages.
+Life insurance, medical care, reemployment rights -- The Army Reserve provides comprehensive medical care while on duty.
+You are eligible for low-cost Servicemembers’ Group Life Insurance.
+You also will enjoy job security, with reemployment rights that enable you to return to your civilian job after being ordered to active duty for training or during a national emergency.
+For more on these and other benefits, visit the reserve help pages.

-Base Privileges - You are allowed to access to all military base recreational facilities such as gyms, tennis courts and libraries.
-Your privileges are also extended to the use of base exchanges (BXs) and commissaries.
-For more on recreational and family benefits, see the Reserve Family and Individual Help page.
+Base privileges -- You are allowed access to all military base recreational facilities such as gyms, tennis courts and libraries.
+Your privileges also are extended to the use of base exchanges (BXs) and commissaries.
+For more on recreational and family benefits, see the reserve family and individual support page.